Moxie (film)

 Moxie, stylized as MOXiE! is a 2021 American comedy-drama film directed by Amy Poehler.
 Tamara Chestna and Dylan Meyer adapted the screenplay from the 2017 novel of the same name by Jennifer Mathieu.
 It stars Hadley Robinson, Alycia Pascual-Peña, Lauren Tsai, Patrick Schwarzenegger, Nico Hiraga, and Poehler.

 The film focuses on 16-year-old Vivian (played by Hadley Robinson), who starts a feminist zine to empower the young women in her high school, as they contend with bullying, sexual harassment, and rape.

-The film was released on March 3, 2021 by Netflix and received mixed reviews from critics.
+The film was released on March 3, 2021, by Netflix and received mixed-to-positive reviews from critics.

 Plot

-Vivian is 16, lives with her mother, Lisa, and attends Rockport High School.
-One day she joins her best friend Claudia at a class taught by Mr. Davies.
-Vivian notices a classmate, Seth, who has gotten more attractive over the summer.
-Earlier he used to be called Seth "The Shrimp".
-Mr. Davies introduces a new student, Lucy, then begins a discussion of The Great Gatsby, a novel about a mysterious millionaire.
-Lucy criticizes it as another tale of a rich white guy expressing sorrow over not having the woman he wants.
-The star jock Mitchell interrupts Lucy's opinion and defends the Jay Gatsby character.
+Sixteen-year-old Vivian lives with her mother Lisa and attends Rockport High School.
+One day she joins her best friend Claudia at an exclusive class taught by Mr. Davies, where she notices that her classmate Seth “The Shrimp” has gotten taller and more attractive over the summer, and meets the new student, Lucy.

+Mr. Davies then begins a discussion of The Great Gatsby, a novel about a mysterious millionaire.
+Lucy criticizes it as "another tale of a rich white guy expressing sorrow over not having the woman he wants."
+The star jock Mitchell interrupts her opinion, defending the Jay Gatsby character.

-Later, Vivian sees Mitchell taking the soda Lucy was trying to buy and spitting in it.
-Lucy reports Mitchell to Principal Shelly, who doesn't want to penalize Mitchell and tries to avoid getting involved.
+Later, Vivian sees Mitchell taking the soda Lucy was trying to buy, harassing her, and spitting in it.
+When Lucy reports him to Principal Shelly, she does not want to penalize Mitchell and tries to avoid getting involved.
+Through her newfound friendship with Lucy, Vivian begins to notice sexism throughout the school treated as casual.